 Then, we can use these writing the number 50 differentiated writing sheets.
 You can even copy these back to back so allow students to pick the one that works best for them.
 I loved watching students use spacing between their numbers to create a 50 and not a 5 and 0.

-Breaking Down Numbers
+Breaking Down Numbers with the 50th Day of School

 In small groups, we worked on breaking down numbers into tens and ones.
 Since this is our standard for easier numbers, we thought we would stretch into the number 50 to see how well we understand numbers.

-First, we take the cards and break down the number into tens and ones using dry erase markers.
+First, we take the cards and break down the number into tens and ones using dry-erase markers.
 Then we use base ten blocks to build the numbers.

-Grab the 50th Day Fun!
+Grab the Kindergarten 50th Day of School Fun!

-Grab all this easy to prep and learning filled fun here for a great price!
+Grab all this easy-to-prep and learning-filled fun here for a great price!

 Click here for this unit.